danilocb21/projeto-rpg/README.md

 ![PLACEHOLDER](./img/placeholder.png)

 ## Setup
-For this program to work, you will need a C/C++ compiler.
+- Windows: For this program to work, you will need a C/C++ compiler.
 We recommend [_MinGW_](https://sourceforge.net/projects/mingw/), which is the one we used.
 Keep your eyes on the said architeture, 32-bits version is needed.
 Install the compiler on the official page, run the executable, and download via MingGW Installation Manager the C compatibility.
 Then, you just need to open CMD/PowerShell, and type "mingw32-make run" on the downloaded repository root file.

+- Linux: just compile the code with the makefile command, execute the .exe file, and have fun.

 ## Usage
 WASD to walk, Spacebar to interact.